D-Alex/ropencv/README.md

-# ffi ruby wrapper for opencv 2.4.9 and higher
+# ffi ruby wrapper for opencv 2.4.4 and 2.4.9
-This is the first draft for automated ffi ruby bindings using rbind for opencv 2.4.9 and higher
+This is the first draft for automated ffi ruby bindings using rbind for opencv 2.4.4 and 2.4.9

 # Installation
-You have to install opencv 2.4.9 or higher first.
+You have to install opencv 2.4.4 or 2.4.9 first.
 After this you can install the opencv ruby bindings via:
-- gem install ffi rbind
+- gem install ropencv
-- mkdir build
-- cd build
-- cmake ..
-- make install

 # Additional methods
 The following methods not available for python or java are automatically wrapped by this package:
 - drawMatches
-- findEssentialMat
+- findEssentialMat (OpenCV 2.4.9)
-- recoverPose
+- recoverPose (OpenCV 2.4.9)

 # Example1

-    require 'opencv'
+    require 'ropencv'
     include OpenCV

     mat = cv::imread("logo.png")